 Can you feel the satisfaction of sleeping in a warm soft bed after exploring the natural wonder of the Dolomites, a UNESCO world heritage site?

-Alta Via 1 Trail
+Explore the famous Alta Via 1 Trail

 Cortina d’Ampezzo is a natural starting place for people wanting to do the long-distance Alta Via 1 Hike.

-Guided tours are available where they take care of everything and you simply show up and follow the guide to ease the stress of planning or getting lost in the mountains.
+Book a guided Alta Via 1 tour where they take care of everything and you simply show up and follow the guide to ease the stress of planning or getting lost in the mountains.

 The Alta Via 1 hiking trail is a perfect beginning exposure to hut to hut hiking.
 It is relatively easy and well marked.